 1958 Algeria.
 Hassan has formed a chorale made up of young deaf-mutes.
 However the director of the medical establishment is abusive and the deaf-mutes kill him.
 To save them from the death penalty reserved for those who kill a Frenchman and to protect this exceptional chorus, Hassan and his pupils are going to flee through the Algerian Moroccan border, the Morice line, an electrified and mined belt of seven hundred kilometers.

-Best film Award, Tangiers Film Festival.
+Best film Award, Tangiers Film Festival

-Villa 69 is the place of residence of Hussein (Khalid Abol Naga), a stubborn bad tempered old man.
+Villa 69 is the place of residence of Hussein (Khaled Abol Naga), a stubborn bad tempered old man.
 When his loyal housekeeper leaves for a few days, Hussein finds his life turned upside down, especially after his sister Nadra (Lebleba) arrives to stay, bringing along her son, Seif, her maid, and driver in tow.

-Winner of the Special Jury Award, Abu Dhabi Film Festival.
+Winner of the Special Jury Award, Abu Dhabi Film Festival

-The full film schedule will be available online in the middle of September.
-Continue to check back frequently for updates about our program, tickets, special events, and guests; and be sure to join our mailing list and follow us on Twitter and Facebook for the most up to date news.
+Check back frequently for updates about our program, tickets, special events, and guests; and be sure to join our mailing list and follow us on Twitter and Facebook for the most up to date news.

 Arabian Sights is not possible without our volunteers!
 Fill out our vounteer form and help us make 2014 our greatest year yet!